 USTA Jr. Team Tennis offers youths in the 14- and 18-and-under age divisions the opportunity to advance to a national championship at both the advanced and intermediate levels.
-Each USTA section advances one team for each event (14-and-under Intermediate and Advanced) for a total of four teams per section.
+Each USTA section advances one team for each event (14-and-under Intermediate and Advanced, 18-and-under Intermediate and Advanced) for a total of four teams per section.